African Grey Parrot Facts – African Grey Parrots As Pets

 Another one of those African Grey parrot facts that I have to include is how to make your parrot warm to you and trust you.
 A trusting bird is a confident bird with fewer issues in the long run.

 Greys, like men, love food.
-Use treats as your training basis, in the beginning, to gain his trust, and then, later on, to reward him if he does well in his training.
+Use treats as your training basis, in the beginning, to gain his trust, and then, later on, reward him if he does well in his training.

 What Are Reasons I Shouldn’t Get An African Grey Parrot?